mozilla/release-services/src/releng_docs/authentication.rst

  * a list of scopes, to describe a single role
  * a list of list of scopes, to describe several roles who can access the endpoint

-As you can see, once logged, the :code:`current_user` from `Flask Login`_ becomes a :code:`TaskclusterUser` instance also described in `releng_common`_ You can easily access the clientId and scopes for the logged in user this way.
+As you can see, once logged, the :code:`current_user` from `Flask Login`_ becomes a :code:`TaskclusterUser` instance also described in `backend_common`_ You can easily access the clientId and scopes for the logged in user this way.

 Frontend usage
 ~~~~~~~~~~~~~~